Pragmora

 • Treasurer

 5.2.
-All members shall be eligible to vote and to hold office.
+All PPAT Members shall be eligible to vote and to hold office.

 5.3.
-The term of Pragmora Peace Action Team officers shall be one year.
+The term of Pragmora Peace Action Team officers shall be one year, with the option to renew.

 5.6.
 Election procedures